Anaminus/roblox-library/modules/SignalFire/README.md

 The order in which listeners are invoked is **undefined**.

-After the signal is destroyed, calling the function does nothing.
+After the signal is destroyed, calling the function throws an error.